kamilazdybal/kamilazdybal.github.io/index.md

 # Fluid Toolbox

-Fluid Toolbox is a collection of human-readable, pseudo-random study notes that inspires you to think a bit deeper about various fluid dynamics concepts.
+Fluid Toolbox is a collection of human-readable, pseudo-random study notes that inspires you to think deeper about various fluid dynamics concepts.
 It is meant to be used complimentary to the regular textbook since it may provide additional insights, but it will not substitute the thoroughness of a standard course in the subject.
 I believe that working side by side with the course it can become a useful toolbox of concepts